 Preparing for your quality bengal kitten

-After many years of breeding cats, we have believe it is healthiest for any cat, not just a Bengal, to be fed a balanced raw diet.
+After many years of breeding cats, we believe it is healthiest for any cat, not just a Bengal, to be fed a balanced raw diet.
 Cats are obligate carnivores.
 They cannot get any nutrition from carbohydrates, fruits, or vegetables.
 So, when you pick up a store bought food and look at the ingredients, if it isn't meat, it is a filler that will pass through the cat's body with no nutritional benefits.
 We grind most of our own food.
-We've chose to buy an organ blend from Reel Raw and mix it in with our grind of chicken hindquarters, hearts, and turkey gizzards for the cats who will accept it.
+We add an organ blend from Reel Raw and mix it in with our grind of chicken hindquarters, hearts, and turkey gizzards for the cats who will accept it.
 For the cats who don't like as much organ as they need, we use the all-in-one supplement made by NuVet creates the best supplement with bioavailable minerals, vitamins, and antioxidants.
 Don't want to grind?
 Don't worry.
 There are many high quality pre-made raw diets.
-Please read "Different Options for Raw Feeding your Bengal Cat" to help you pick the best method of feeding raw for your lifestyle..
+Please read "Different Options for Raw Feeding your Bengal Cat" to help you pick the best method of feeding raw for your lifestyle.
 It is important to understand that feeding an unbalanced raw diet can be as dangerous as feeding kibble.
 You can't just feed your cat whatever you buy for your family.
 It must have all the proper nutrients that a cats' body needs.

 Of course, the cat's most natural diet is whole prey.
 We supplement with different whole prey species, most regularly rats.
 We have found Rodent Pro to be the best source of whole prey.